sovrynn/ecdo/1-EVIDENCE/2-IMPENDING-ALIGNMENTS/README.md

 Link for the whole article: https://arvind-bhagwath.medium.com/3000-bce-great-flood-and-rohini-sakata-bhedanam-406f8e810427

+### Next one

+Next Rohini Sekata Bhednam is around 2031-2032.
+Corresponds to the earth passing through the thick of the taurid stream sometime around June-July or November-December 2032

 ## Rohini 2060 Alignment

 Cycle a few days either side of this 2060 alignment and I think you’ll find the triangle there.
 I remember seeing it.